pmean/build-website/text/00/bootstrap.md

 **Further reading**

-The classic reference for the bootstrap is Bradley Efron\'s book.
+The classic reference for the bootstrap is Bradley Efron's book.
 Pat Kelly has a paper on the web that discusses the bootstrap and other simulation methods.